chainx-org/ChainX/README.md

 - Signal Privacy Distributed Protocol
 - zkstark ultra-light node

+### Taproot Threshold Signature
+Musig2 is a multi-signature protocol that only needs two rounds of communication to complete communication.
+It is a continuation and upgrade of Musig, and its practicability is greatly improved.
+This repo fully reproduces the multi-signature scheme proposed by [Musig2](https://eprint.iacr.org/2020/1261) Paper which the version is `20210706:150749`.At the same time, we implemented versions for secp256k1 and sr25519, respectively, so that we can use the Musig2 protocol in BTC  and Polka.

+### secp256k1

+The naming of the functions, states, and variables are aligned with that of the protocol.
+At the same time, it is compatible with the schnorr signature process proposed by Bitcoin [bip340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki), making it applicable to the Bitcoin network.

+### sr25519

+Implements musig2 protocol on [Ristretto](https://ristretto.group/) compressed Ed25519 points.

 ## Contribution
 Any kinds of contribution are highly welcome.
 Feel free to submit an issue if you have any question or run into any issues.